MikeRalphson/better-json-schema-errors/README.md

 After validating some data with a compliant JSON Schema validator, pass the errors to `betterJsonSchemaErrors`

+Your JSON Schema Validator should be configured to use the [Detailed](https://json-schema.org/draft/2020-12/json-schema-core.html#rfc.section.12.4.3) or [Verbose](https://json-schema.org/draft/2020-12/json-schema-core.html#rfc.section.12.4.4) error structure.

 ```ts
 import { betterJsonSchemaErrors } from 'better-json-schema-errors';